yortch/openshiftv3-rhoar-workshop/Lab-4-SpringBoot-Noun_Service.md

 ![](./images/4-1/06-greeting_service.png)

-##  Create Noun REST Service

-###  Create Adjective Rest Service
+##  Write code!

-Now that we have an adjective REST endpoint, and we know that our project builds and deploys it's time to implement some actual functionality.
-We will take the same, test-driven approach to building the Noun Service as we did the Adjective Service.
+Now that we got an understanding of how to build our application and deploy it to OpenShift it's time to implement some actual functionality.
+We need a REST endpoint that returns an noun.

-We need a REST endpoint that returns an adjective.
-Since we are following Test Driven Development in this tutorial our first step is to create a Unit Test.
+We will be following Test Driven Development in this tutorial so our first step is to create a Unit Test.
 We will use JUnit in this application.

-#### Create and fail a JUnit Test for our endpoint
+### Create and fail a JUnit Test for our endpoint

-1. Create a new class, "NounServiceTest.java," in the "src/test/java/com/redhat/summit2019" directory
+1. Create a new class, "NounServiceTest," in the "com.redhat.summit2019" package ("src/main/java/com/redhat/summit2019/NounServiceTest.java.")

 Enter the following content: